 There is one subtle exception to this rule of thumb: if a new member function is added to a base class and that function happens to be the first virtual member function of the base class (cf. chapter 14 for a discussion of the virtual member function concept) then that will also change the data organization of the base class.

-has a brand name it's easy to design the class Auto
+an Auto has a brand name it's easy to design the class Auto:

 nested derivation: